7 Point Formula For Financial Freedom, Happiness, and Wealth

 Money Is Essential To Our Lives

-Here are two things you can do immediately to put these ideas into action:
+Here are two things you can do immediately to put all of these ideas into action:

 To learn how to form more great habits that will lead you to success, take a look at my recent post 7 Goal Oriented Habits Of Successful People.